Can flea control be accomplished using things I have at home? Is it safe to do?

 You don’t want to end up hurting your cat, spending a whole lot on emergency vet care, and giving yourself grey hairs in the process!

-Homemade Ways to Control Fleas – The Least Expensive Option?
+Is Homemade Flea Control the Least Expensive Option?

 Then there are other things you can try that seem like a good, cheap answer to controlling fleas that end up with a very costly emergency vet visit.